eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

   .. image:: ../images/acceleo_editor_overview.png

-Some of these features are described in details below.
+Some of these features are detailed below.

+back to Contents_

 Smart Completion on Acceleo Syntax Constructs
 ---------------------------------------------

 The Acceleo editor provides smart completion on all of the available Acceleo language constructs.
-It is activated by default using the *Ctrl+Space* key combination.
+It is activated with the *Ctrl+Space* key combination by default.

 The completion mechanism is smart enough to only present you the syntactically correct choices in the context where it is invoked.
-For example, when invoked at the top-level of a file (outside of templates, macros, queries, ...), only the top-level Acceleo constructs are shown :
+For example, when invoked at the top-level of a file (outside of templates, macros, queries, ...), only the top-level Acceleo constructs are shown:

   .. image:: ../images/acceleo_completion-top-level.png

 The context is also used to sort the proposed choices.
-For example, inside an *[if]* block, the *[elsif]* and *[else]* choices appear at the top of the completion proposals:
+For example, inside an *[if]* block, the *[elseif]* and *[else]* choices appear at the top of the completion proposals:

   .. image:: ../images/acceleo_completion-if.png

-Note that although the choices are presented as keywords inside brackets (e.g. *[for]*, *[file]*, etc.), you do not have to type the opening bracket but can simply type the first letters :
+Note that although the choices are presented as keywords inside brackets (e.g. *[for]*, *[file]*, etc.), you do not have to type the opening bracket but can simply type the first letters:

   .. image:: ../images/acceleo_completion-for.png

+back to Contents_

-Smart Completion on Scripts and Meta-model Elements
+Smart Completion on Scripts and Metamodel Elements
 ---------------------------------------------------

 Smart completion also works inside Acceleo expressions, where it can be invoked using *Ctrl+Space*.
 It is also auto-activated after a small delay in some circumstances, like after a dot (*.*).

-Inside expressions, completion choices include elements of the meta-models compatible with the context and visible Acceleo elements (variables, templates and queries, modules) alike.
+Inside expressions, completion choices include metamodel elements that are compatible with the context and visible Acceleo elements (variables, templates, queries and modules) alike.

 In the example below, the *p* variable is a UML property, so completion on the partial expression *p.n* proposes both features and operations of the UML2 *Property* class which start with *n*: